• Skip to primary navigation

 Appropriate exercise restriction

-A slow and steady recovery plan and gradual increase in activity are critical to appropriate healing of orthopedic injuries.
+A slow and steady recovery plan and gradual increase in activity are critical to the appropriate healing of orthopedic injuries.
 Otherwise, your dog may take two steps forward and three steps back!
 Short-term crate rest is often best.
 If needed, you can ask your vet about mild sedation to help your pup stay relaxed and calm during the “bed rest” phase.

 Rehabilitation plan

-Laser therapy for dogs, visits to the dog chiropractor, or acupuncture can also be great options for rehab.
+Laser therapy for dogs, visits to the dog chiropractor, or acupuncture for dogs can also be great options for rehab.
 Some general practice clinics offer those services.
 If not, the veterinary team may be able to refer you to another clinic that does.

 Acupuncture may be a possible option in helping with your dog’s lameness.